distfair/distfair.github.io/index.md

 - pybind11==2.10.0
 - tkinter==0.1.0

-You can install the packages with the following command.
+You can install the packages with the following command. `pybind11` is necessary in our code to accelerate the sampling process.

 ```
     pip install -r requirements.txt